Feds figured out why FIU bridge fell. Now prosecutors must decide if deaths were a crime

 “Everything becomes a contest of experts, and that’s always going to be difficult,” Gilbert said.
 “Just proving they made an error doesn’t mean it was a grossly negligent error.”

-Still, a case to be made in the bridge-collapse case would be strengthened by the exhaustive investigation conducted by findings of the NTSB.
-While it’s rare for the federal agency’s investigators to testify in state cases, it can be done if approved by NTSB’s attorney, according to federal regulations.
+Still, the NTSB’s findings would strengthen potential charges in the bridge collapse.
+While it’s rare for the federal agency’s investigators to testify in state cases, it can be done if approved by the NTSB’s attorney, according to federal regulations.

 “The NTSB has no axe to grind,” said Ware, the former Big Dig prosecutor.
 “Their entire purpose is the safety of the public.
 They are widely viewed as dispassionate and credible in terms of their scientific judgment.
 They are a formidable witness.”